 So, have you chosen the features your event app should definitely have?
 Have you determined what will make your app outstanding?
 We hope the answer is positive.
 Now, it’s time to dive into the peculiarities of event app development.

 Event app development, just like any other mobile app development, can be divided into three main stages.
 Let’s take a closer look at what should be done during each of them.

 Preparation & Planning

-Obviously, the app development can't get started right after your first meeting with the event app development company.
-There is some (actually, quite a lot of) preparation you need to do on your own and/or together with the development partner:
+Obviously, the app development can’t get started right after your first meeting with the event app development company.
+There is some (actually, quite a lot of) preparation you need to do on your own and/or together with the Outsourcing Software Development partner: